Side-by-side comparison of payday loan vs salary advance options for emergency cash

 Is earned wage access considered a loan?

 Regulators have not reached a uniform conclusion.
 The CFPB and several state regulators are still debating whether EWA products constitute credit under the Truth in Lending Act (TILA).
-For now, most EWA transactions are structured as advances on earned wages, not loans, which means they are not subject to standard APR disclosure requirements.
+Most EWA transactions are structured as advances on earned wages, not loans, which means they are not currently subject to standard APR disclosure requirements.